Minnesota governor's mansion targeted by pipeline protesters; 69 arrested

 The group called on Gov. Tim Walz and President Biden to shut down Enbridge Energy's Line 3 project, which brings oil from Canada en route to Wisconsin, the St. Paul Pioneer Press reported.

 The group, Treaties over Tar Sands, says the pipeline is environmentally unsafe and encroaches on Indigenous lands, according to WCCO-TV in Minneapolis.
-The protesters claim the pipeline will also help accelerate climate change, according to the newspaper.
+The protesters claim the pipeline will also help accelerate climate change, the newspaper reported.

 More than 500 Native Americans are part of the Line 3 workforce, however, and Enbridge says the project could benefit Native American-owned small businesses in the region, with a total of 5,200 construction jobs.